 Here are Four Pricing Models that you should consider:

-It is considered the simplest way to bill your clients for coaching services.
+It is considered the simplest way to bill your clients for your services.
 Since you may not be in a position to determine how long the consultation will take, you agree on what you would charge per hour.
 If, for instance, you agree to charge $50 per hour and work for 20 hours, you receive $1,000.

 As noted by Forbes, hourly billing has been there in many sectors.
 If you have sought services from a lawyer in the past, then you understand what hourly billing means.
 The same case applies to most accountants.
 It is considered clean and simple.